 - is extruded through a tear in the membrane which normally encases it

-This bulge or extruded tissue causes local inflammation, and may press on nearby nerves, causing symptoms.
+This bulge or extruded tissue causes local inflammation, and may press on nearby nerves, causing back pain symptoms.

 Acute disc herniation occurs more in younger people, aged 30 - 40, when the disc pulp is still gel-like.
 With age, the pulp hardens, and is less likely to herniate.
 In older people, degenerative disc changes are more likely to cause problems.